 Either enter a passphrase or generate a passphrase.
 This is used to encrypt your data in Azure and needs to be very strong (at least 16 characters).
 Browse and enter a location to save the passphrase and keep that file in a safe place (Bitlocker encrypted drive for instance or Azure Key Vault storage).

-Make sure the Launch Microsoft Azure Recovery Service Agent checkbox is checked and then select the Close button.
+Make sure the Launch Microsoft Azure Recovery Service Agent checkbox is checked and then click the Close button.

-Launch the Microsoft Azure Recovery Services Agent console.

-Click the “Schedule Backup” link on the right side.
+In the Microsoft Azure Recovery Services Agent console, click the Schedule Backup link on the right side.

 Click Next on the getting started screen.

 You can add items (files, folders) to backup.
 You can also set exclusion settings to exclude certain files or folders.
-Click “Add Items” and add some files.
+Click Add Items and add some files.

 Click Next.

-You can create a schedule for backing up the data.
-Either daily or weekly, up to 3 times per day.
+You can create a schedule for backing up the data (either daily or weekly, up to 3 times per day).
 Set a daily schedule some time in the future and click Next.

 The data that is backed up can be retained.
 View the default retention policy.
 You can set daily, weekly, monthly and yearly policies for retaining data.
 Click Next.